 Over 1400 members from 40 countries are currently subscribed, creating a vast network of subject matter experts who generously offer assistance, advice, technical support, and commentary on legal and procedural issues, as well as tips on investigative techniques.

 Members can also learn about training opportunities, funding resources, policy and operational development, academic programs, newly enacted statutes, case law, and international law; new forensic and investigative software, hardware and tools; and the impact of emerging technologies.

 A keyword searchable archive is available so that members can easily and quickly find specific subject matter information.

 From operating systems to hacker intrusions, software piracy to exploitation of children, subject matter experts are just an email message away.

-To Join: please go to MEMBERSHIP APPLICATION where you can either complete an online form or download a PDF for completion and send to us by mail to the address below.
-Please include a business card with your application and a check/cheque for $25.
+To Join: please go to MEMBERSHIP APPLICATION where you can complete an online form to get the ball rolling.

 The High Tech Crime Consortium is a 501(c) (3) nonprofit organization founded in 1998 registered in the USA

 It is a professional organization that assists law enforcement and corporate investigators to obtain the knowledge and skills needed to combat 21st Century crime where the use or abuse of digital technology is an element of an offense.